 Sand everything I used an electric sander with medium grit (80 or 100).

-Prime with oil based primer; Foam rollers will give you the look as though your cabinets have been sprayed.
+Prime with an oil based primer.
+Foam rollers will give you the look as though your cabinets have been sprayed.

-Here is the exciting part, Paint your desired color using a foam roller or having them sprayed!!!
+Here is the exciting part, Paint your desired color using a foam roller or spray them.

 NOTE: Latex paint will adhere perfectly to oil based primer.
 Latex primer over oil paint will not work at all.